hire-this-guy/its-a-good-choice/README.md

 ## Running the app

+- Live version of the app is deployed [here](https://hire-this-guy.netlify.app/).

 - Nobody likes autoplay sound so the metronome starts silent.
 The button in the bottom right corner enables the sound.

+- The project was created with Create React App so the usual scripts apply:

+  `npm ci` - to install

+  `npm run start` - watch and serve

+  `npm test` - run the tests

 ## Choices I made